 Abstract – Limit of 250 Words

 A brief summary of the research.
-The abstract should include a brief introduction, a description of the hypothesis tested, the approach used to test the hypothesis, the results seen and the conclusions of the work.
+The abstract should include a brief introduction, a description of the hypothesis tested, the approach used to test the hypothesis, the results are seen and the conclusions of the work.

 Please, write no more than six keywords.
 Write specific keywords.
 They should be written left aligned, arranged alphabetically in 12pt Times Roman, and the line must begin with the words Keywords boldfaced.
 A 12pt space should separate the keywords from the affiliations.

-Description of the research area, pertinent background information, and the hypotheses tested in the study should be included under this section.
+Description of the research area, pertinent background information, and the hypotheses tested in the study should be included in this section.
 The introduction should provide sufficient background information such that a scientifically literate reader can understand and appreciate the experiments to be described.
 The introduction MUST include in-text citations including references to pertinent reviews and primary scientific literature.
 The specific aims of the project should be identified along with a rationale for the specific experiments and other work performed.

 Materials and Methods

-Materials and/or subjects utilized in the study as well as the procedures undertaken to complete the work.
+Materials and/or subjects utilized in the study as well as the procedures were undertaken to complete the work.
 The methods should be described in sufficient detail such that they could be repeated by a competent researcher.
 Please include the company sources for all uncommon reagents (kits, drugs, etc).
 Illustrations and/or tables may be helpful in describing complex equipment or elaborate procedures.
 The statistical tool used to analyze the data should be mentioned.
-All procedures involving experimental animals or human subjects must accompany with statement on necessary ethical approval from appropriate ethics committee.
+All procedures involving experimental animals or human subjects must accompany with a statement on necessary ethical approval from the appropriate ethics committee.

 Data acquired from the research with appropriate statistical analysis described in the methods section should be included in this section.
 The results section should describe the rational for each experiment, the results obtained and its significance.
 Results should be organized into figures and tables with descriptive captions.
 The captions, although brief, should tell the reader the method used, explain any abbreviations included in the figure, and should end with a statement as to the conclusion of the figure.
 Qualitative as well as quantitative results should be included if applicable.